ibm-cloud-docs/cloud-activity-tracker/tutorials/manage_events_cli.md

 ```
 {: screen}

-To learn more about the `bx at session delete` command, refer to the [CLI reference](/docs/services/cloud-activity-tracker/reference/at_cli_cloud.html#session_delete).
+To learn more about the `ibmcloud at session delete` command, refer to the [CLI reference](/docs/services/cloud-activity-tracker/reference/at_cli_cloud.html#session_delete).

-Use `bx at session help delete` to get help from the command line.
+Use `ibmcloud at session help delete` to get help from the command line.

-## Step 6: Delete events from Activity Tracker manually
+## Step 6: Delete events from Activity Tracker automatically
 {: #step6}

 You have control of your own event retention in {{site.data.keyword.cloudaccesstrailshort}}.
 You can delete events manually, or you can automate the deletion of events.

-To delete events manually, run the `bx at delete` command.
+To delete events manually from a space, run the `ibmcloud at delete` command.
 For example,

 ```
-$ bx at delete -s 2017-07-25 -e 2017-07-25
+$ ibmcloud at delete -s 2017-07-25 -e 2017-07-25
 Deleted successfully
 "6 logs were deleted,freeing 13737 bytes."
 ```

-To learn more about the `bx at delete`command, refer to the [CLI reference](/docs/services/cloud-activity-tracker/reference/at_cli_cloud.html#delete).
+To learn more about the `ibmcloud at delete`command, refer to the [CLI reference](/docs/services/cloud-activity-tracker/reference/at_cli_cloud.html#delete).

-Use `bx at help delete` to get help from the command line.
+Use `ibmcloud at help delete` to get help from the command line.

-**Note:** To delete events automatically, you can set a retention policy by using the CLI command `bx at option`.
+**Note:** To delete events automatically, you can set a retention policy by using the CLI command `ibmcloud at option`.
 For more information, see [CLI reference](/docs/services/cloud-activity-tracker/reference/at_cli_cloud.html#option)